People with a particular religious affiliation

 Judaism is one of the world’s oldest religions.

 Any person whose mother was a Jew is considered to be Jewish.
-However, progressive communities also accept descent through the father if the child is being brought up as a Jew.
+Progressive communities may also accept descent through the father if the child is being brought up as a Jew.
 Conversion to Judaism is possible after a rigorous course of instruction.
 People usually convert to Judaism to ally themselves with the family they are marrying into or have married into.

 In Australia, there are many different Jewish congregations ranging from progressive to ultra-orthodox traditions.